hcaumo/Ripple/README.md

      - It first triggers the Decrypt PrivateKey Lambda function to retrieve and decrypt the user's private key from AWS DynamoDB using AWS KMS.
      - It then interacts with the XRPL RPC to perform the necessary operations on the blockchain, including setting up Authorized Trust Lines.
      - It also triggers the Transfer Stablecoin Lambda function.
+     - It interacts with the XRPL RPC for recording the stablecoin transaction.

 4. **Stablecoin Transfer**:
    - The Transfer Stablecoin function manages the transfer of stablecoins from the user's wallet to the securitization company.